What Is The Best Time To Exercise?

 So you hit the gym religiously every day.
-Somedays you may go to the gym early in the morning before you start your day.
+Somedays, you may go to the gym early in the morning before you start your day.
 Similarly, on other days, you can only make time for workouts in the evening.
 The rationale here being, since you are exercising for the same duration – be it morning or evening, your workout session will yield the same benefits.
 But did you know that the time of the day has a bearing on the efficacy of exercise?
 Read on to know more-

 The time of the day matters because your body changes throughout the day.
-Your body has its own unique rhythm called the ‘circadian rhythm’.
-Your body temperature, temperature, metabolism rates, sleep patterns are all governed by your circadian clock.
+Your body has its unique rhythm called the ‘circadian rhythm’.
+Your body temperature, metabolism rates, sleep patterns are all governed by your circadian clock.
 Similarly, the effect that exercise has on you always is influenced by your body’s natural rhythm.
 Exercising in the morning or the evening both has its own set of benefits.
 What works for others may not work for you.
-So with a little trial and error, you yourself will have to figure out which time of the day is the most beneficial for you.
+So with a little trial and error, you will have to figure out which is the best time to work out for you.

-You’ve been fasting all throughout the night and your body is starved of fats.
+You’ve been fasting throughout the night and your body is starved of fats.
 Your muscles have very little sugar.
 That is why your body will be forced to tap into its fat reserves.
 That is why you will burn more fats if you work out in the morning before you’ve had breakfast.

 So if your goal is to lose weight, cut down on the fats, then work out in the morning to maximize fat loss.

-It also kick-starts your metabolism which stays elevated throughout the day.
+It also kick-starts your metabolism, which stays elevated throughout the day.
 This means that not only do you burn fat throughout the day, but you also don’t have to worry about digestive problems.

 This may sound unappealing because after a tiring day working out will be the last thing on your mind.
 But working out after your dinner will relax all your aching muscles.
 It will help you vent all the extra energy.
 This means that you will be able to get a sound night’s sleep.
 On top of that, there are the usual benefits of losing weight and staying fit.